Abdullah-R-786/I.C.E-AT1-Railway_Gate_Project/README.md

-## I.C.E - AT1 - Automatic Railway Gate Crossing Logic Project
+## I.C.E - AT1 - Automatic Railway Gate Logic Project

 This repository is for Intro to Computer Engineering - Assessment Task 1 - The Automated Railway Gates Crossing Project.
 In this repository will include folders for different sections of the assignment with their appropriate files within them for marking.